Chidambaram moves Delhi High Court for bail in INX Media case

 His counsel also challenged the trial court order remanding him to 14 days judicial custody in the case till September 19.

-Earlier today, Chidambaram, who is lodged in Tihar jail, expressed concern over the state of economy and questioned the government on its plan to bring country out of this "decline and gloom".
+Earlier today, Chidambaram, who is lodged in Tihar jail, expressed concern over the state of the economy and questioned the government on its plan to bring the country out of this "decline and gloom".

 INX Media: Chidambaram to feature for first time in CBI chargesheet this month